 the establishment of Ganaraska Forest, but also laid the essential

 groundwork for the creation of 36 conservation authorities, the first

 conservation legislation and more recently, the establishment of

 Canada's first national urban park (Rouge Park) and the world’s

 million acres (Ontario’s

 deserts and floods are conditions of the past with 43 percent of the Ganaraska watershed now in forest cover.

 reforestation, Ganaraska River has experienced even better results than

-predicted (reduced flash runoff, river and streams flowing more evenly,
+originally predicted (including reduced flash runoff, river and streams flowing more evenly,

 increasing water storage in headwater aquifers, reduced spring flooding